 Shaping the dough

 Step 8 - Turn the proofed dough onto a clean, very lightly floured surface.
 Knock the air out of the dough, folding the dough over itself to equalize the temperature in the dough.
-Divide the dough into 12 equal portions of about 100 grams each.
+Divide the dough into 12 equal pieces or portions of about 115 grams (4 ounces) each.

-Step 10 - Place the shaped balls of dough into the prepared baking tray.
-Cover with cling film or a tea towel and allow to proof for another hour.
+Step 10 - Place the shaped balls of dough into the prepared baking pan.
+Cover with cling film or a tea towel and allow to proof for another 30 minutes to an hour.
 Using a lightly floured finger, poke the side of the bun, if the dough indents and jumps back about halfway the dough is finished proofing.

 Hot Cross Bun Crosses/Paste

-Step 12 - Mix together the plain flour, icing sugar, and milk to form a paste that has a piping consistency.
+Step 12 - In a medium bowl, mix together the plain flour, icing sugar, and milk to form a paste that has a piping consistency.
 Place the paste into a piping bag.

-Step 13 - Brush the beaten egg over the tops of the buns.
+Step 13 - Brush the egg wash over the tops of the buns.

-Step 14 - Pipe crosses over the top of the buns and bakes for 15-20 minutes.
-The buns may need to be turned during the last 5 minutes of the bake for an even golden brown color.
+Step 14 - Pipe crosses over the top of each bun and bake in a preheated oven for about 25 to 30 minutes.
+The buns may need to be turned during the last 5/10 minutes of the bake for an even golden brown color across all of the buns.

 Hot cross bun glaze